 - Q: For what area(s) of expertise have you been retained as an expert?

-- A: Chemical safety
+Chemical safety and exposure

 Confined space entry